 This kit allows vertical termination of the flue pipe through the roof.
 The kit is 1.2 min length.
-Extension pieces (Co--axial) are also available which allows the flue system to be extended to a total overall maximum permissible length.
+Extension pieces (Co--axial) are also available which allows the flue system to be extended to a total overall maximum permissible length of 28 feet.